MicrosoftDocs/microsoft-salescopilot-docs/articles/convert-trial-prod.md

 1. Select **More team actions** (vertical ellipsis) and then select **Manage security roles**.
 1. In the **Manage security roles** pane, select **Viva Sales**, and then select **Save**.

-## Set up billing options for Sales Agent
+## Set up billing options for Lead Research and Outreach

-If you've converted the environment to use Sales Agent, you must set up billing options.
+If you've converted the environment to use Lead Research and Outreach, you must set up billing options.
 Learn more about [managing consumption-based billing for agent capabilities](manage-consumption-based-billing.md).